tav/gitfund/mvp/app/page/gitfund.md

 ### TL;DR

-* We are building a sustainable solution to the [problem of funding open source projects][ford-report].
+* We are building a new crowdfunding platform with a unique model as a solution to the [problem of funding in open source projects][ford-report].

 * GitFund will make it easy for companies, who tend to be the biggest beneficiaries of open source, to support the projects that they depend on.

 * Unlike most crowdfunding sites, who tend to take a 5% cut, we will be charging 0% platform fee so that projects will get as much of the money as possible.

-* Given that most open source projects are run by volunteers and lack a legal entity to disburse funds, GitFund will directly support disbursements to multiple collaborators.
+* As an open source project ourselves, we're using the GitFund model to cover the costs of building and running GitFund.

 * Help make GitFund happen by chipping in as an [individual donor](/back.gitfund)VAR-AVAILABLE-SLOT